 OTTAWA, June 20, 2019 /CNW/ - Helping hard-working middle-class families provide the best start in life for their children is a top priority for the Government of Canada.
 That is why three years ago the Government launched the Canada Child Benefit (CCB) to help families with the high cost of raising kids.

 In July 2018, the CCB was increased to keep up with the cost of living.
 This change came two years ahead of schedule to give parents even more money each month to help them provide for their children.
 The CCB—which is targeted to middle-class families and the people working hard to join the middle class—is simple, tax‑free and provides more money to 9 out of 10 families than previous child benefit programs.

-Today, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development, announced that starting on July 20, 2019, the CCB will be raised once again to keep up with the cost of living.
+Today, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development, announced that starting in one month—on July 20, 2019—the CCB will be raised once again to keep up with the cost of living.
 This means that for the 2019–20 benefit year, the maximum benefit will be $6,639 per child under age 6 and $5,602 per child aged 6 through 17.

 As an example, a single parent with two children under the age of 6 and an income of $30,000 will receive an additional $286 for the upcoming benefit year to keep up with the cost of raising their children.
 This means up to $13,278 in support every year.